 Stanzas are the verse equivalent of a paragraph.
 Sometimes, they contain one idea or are simply a few lines discussing a broader idea.
 Stanzas range in length from one line up to an unlimited number of lines.
-Most poems contain stanzas between three and ten lines long.
+Most poems contain stanzas with groups of lines between three and ten lines long.
+They can be found in poetic forms like an ode, sestina, and some types of sonnets.
+The four-line stanza is one of the most popular.
+It’s been used by everyone from William Shakespeare to Robert Frost and Edgar Allan Poe in ‘Annabel Lee.’

 Types of Stanzas